Reward charts: what are they?

-Reward charts are tools for changing children’s behaviour.
+Reward charts are a way of guiding children towards positive behaviour.
 They come in several forms, including wall posters and apps.

-Reward charts name or show a positive behaviour or goal you want your child to achieve – for example, saying ‘please’ or setting the table or doing up her own shoelaces.
+Reward charts name or show a positive behaviour or goal you want your child to achieve – for example, saying ‘please’, setting the table or doing up their own shoelaces.

-Your child’s chart records how often he succeeds in his behaviour goals.
+Your child’s chart shows how often your child achieves their behaviour goals.
 For example, if you’re using a wall poster, the chart might have spaces for ticks or stickers.
 An app might have stars that pop up on the screen.
-Each time your child does well, he gets ticks or stickers in the spaces or stars in the app.
+Each time your child does well, your child gets ticks or stickers in the spaces or stars in the app.
 A certain number of ticks, stickers or stars adds up to a reward for your child.

 Reward charts are a powerful way of:

-- encouraging behaviour you want, like cleaning teeth without fuss
+- encouraging positive behaviour, like cleaning teeth without fuss

-- rewarding your child for practising new skills, like staying next to the trolley when shopping or putting all the toys in a box when asked.
+- rewarding your child for practising new skills, like staying next to the trolley when you’re shopping.

 How and why reward charts work

-When your child tries hard to change his behaviour, a reward chart can show him when he’s done a really good job and keep him motivated.
+When your child tries hard to change their behaviour, a reward chart can show them when they’ve done a good job.
+They keep your child motivated.

-Reward charts can also help you to focus on the positives in your child’s behaviour.
-This might be helpful if you’re feeling frustrated by your child’s behaviour and have been paying more attention to negative behaviour.
+And reward charts can help you to focus on the positives in your child’s behaviour.
+This might be helpful if you sometimes feel frustrated by your child’s behaviour and pay more attention to their negative behaviour.

-1. Choose the behaviour you want to change or encourage
+1. Clearly and positively describe the behaviour you want to encourage

 3. Choose short-term rewards